Keeping your puppy healthy

 Ticks and treating them

-Dogs can pick up ticks in the long grass, most commonly in the spring and autumn seasons.
+Dogs can pick up ticks from overgrown areas and moorland especially where there are large numbers of sheep and deer present, most commonly in the spring and autumn seasons.
 If you take your dog walking in this environment it is essential to check them over for ticks when you arrive home, particularly long haired breeds.
 Run your hands over their body – ticks will appear as bumps.
 The sooner they can be removed the greater the chance of preventing disease and any discomfort it will cause you dog.

-Roundworm can be picked up by your dog from contaminated soil.
+Roundworm can be picked up by your dog from contaminated soil or from the mother.
 They live in your dog’s gut, are white and round and can grow up to 15cm.
-Puppies are often born infected with roundworms as it can also be passed on through a mother’s milk.
+Puppies are born infected with roundworms as it can also be passed across the placenta and through a mother’s milk.
 Often you won’t see any outward signs of infection but symptoms can include a potbelly, poor coat, diarrhoea and poor growth.

-Your dog may pick up tapeworm from scavenging and ingesting an infected host.
+Tapeworm is a life style infection picked up from eating dead, infected animals or infected fleas.
 They are long and flat, growing up to 60cm and live in your dog’s small intestine.
 The most common intermediate host for tapeworms is the common flea.
 You may well not realise your dog has the infection as there are rarely outward symptoms.
-Problems caused by the infection may be seen in your pet scooting across the ground and possibly they may have diarrhoea or vomiting.
+Problems caused by the infection may be seen in your pet scooting across the ground as the egg engorged segments of the tapeworm break off and wriggle out of the dog’s bottom causing irritation.
+Other signs include diarrhoea or vomiting.

 Worms are very common and to prevent your dog contracting the infection regular deworming should be carried out.
 Treatments can be purchased via your vet or over the counter.

 Lungworm is another parasitic infection that affects dogs.
-It is transmitted through slugs and snails which can be picked up easily by dogs whilst out and about.
-Lungworm resides in the heart and pulmonary arteries and can be fatal for dogs.
-In many cases of infection no symptoms show but symptoms include coughing, tiring easily, weight loss and bleeding problems.
+It is transmitted through slugs and snails, which can be picked up easily by dogs whilst out and about.
+Adult lungworms reside in the heart and pulmonary arteries and in rare cases can be fatal for dogs.
+Infection can be asymptomatic but other signs include coughing, tiring easily, weight loss and bleeding problems.

-A full recovery is anticipated if dogs are treated early enough but prevention is the best cure.
+A full recovery is anticipated if dogs are treated early enough but prevention is the better than cure.
 You should give your dog lungworm prevention on a monthly basis.
 Treatment can be purchase from you vet or through other pet suppliers.

 Ringworm is not a worm but a fungal disease.
-It is not uncommon in dogs but it is highly contagious and can be passed on to humans.
+It is not common in dogs (mainly in terriers) but it is highly contagious and can be passed on to humans.

 The infection is spread through contact with ‘spores’ which are carried on the hairs of infected animals.
 Not all dogs will show signs of the infections but all may be carriers and can pass onto other pets in your home.
 Puppies are more commonly infected, with the risk also increased in sick or older animals.